 - the parent has a history of mentally, physically or sexually abusing the child; or

 - there is a risk of the child being abducted by the parent.

 The Supervised Access/Exchange Program is a service facilitated by social workers and trained observers.
 They provide the services necessary to ensure that children have access to their non-custodial parent in a safe setting.

-This safe setting can be used to deliver the children from one parent to the other for visits so the child does not have to see any conflict or violence between their parents.
-It may also be used so the whole visit is supervised and the child is never alone with the parent.
-By using this service, the child’s anxiety is reduced.
+Exchanges of the child may be supervised so the child does not have to see any conflict or violence between their parents.
+By using the supervised access/exchange service, the child's anxiety is reduced.
 The exact service provided depends on the court order and the family's needs.

 Supervised visits may occur at one of the access centres located in Regina or Saskatoon.
-Unless otherwise specified by the court, if there is a supervised access order made, it will be monitored by the program workers according to the terms of the order.
+Parents can only use the supervised access service if the court orders them to use the service.
+Program workers monitor the situation according to the terms of the order.